Bowenislandsong/paper_summaries/README.md

-# Paper Summeries
+# Paper Summaries
-This repository is dedecated to host my research paper summeries.
+This repository is dedicated to hosting my research paper summaries.
 The content is based purely on my understanding and may not be accurate.
-These content is hosted in hope that it may help people understand some of the selected academic papers.
+These summaries are hosted in the hope that it may help people understand some of the selected academic papers.
 A similar effort is done more concentrated on Set and String reconciliation and is available [here](https://github.com/String-Reconciliation-Ditributed-System/Paper).